vhiairrassary/citrus-issue-60/README.md

+# Citrus issue #60

 https://github.com/mjackson/citrus/issues/60

 To reproduce the error run the program using: `ruby main.rb` (be sure to use ruby 3.0).

-The parser is parsing the same expression indefinitively until it crash at some point with the following stack trace:
+The parser is parsing the same expression indefinitively until it crashes at some point with the following stack trace:

 ```
 /Users/vhiairrassary/.rbenv/versions/3.0.2/lib/ruby/gems/3.0.0/gems/citrus-3.0.2/lib/citrus.rb:1216: [BUG] Segmentation fault at 0x00000002b1f48000